 This busy, buzzing pub in Hammersmith has its seasonal menu chalked up on board.
 Warm up with some hearty fare and warm your cockles by the roaring fire.
 The wine list’s vast and there’s a range of ales on tap.
 What more could you want from your local in the winter?

 225 Ladbroke Grove, London W10 6HQ

 This old Victorian inn at Ladbroke Grove is set over three floors, with an open plan bar, lounge and bistro.
 Baroque antique mirrors, stained oak floors, Victorian chandeliers and wood paneling provide a marvelous background for a warm, winter hangout.
-Enjoy whole grilled black bream with salsa verde or onglet steak with triple cooked chips by the fire.
+Enjoy mac and cheese with truffle oil or braised lamb steak with champ by the fire.
 Still can’t face the cold?
 Then crash in one of the 12 upstairs bedrooms..

 41 Jews Row, Wandsworth, London SW18 1TB

-This Wandsworth pub is a big favourite of foodie bloggers and reviewers, recently hosting the infamous Scotch Egg Challenge.
+This Wandsworth pub is a big favourite of foodie bloggers and reviewers.
 There's a huge roaring fire in the middle of the room (pictured on the right), perfect if you've just come in from a walk along the Thames.

 67-69 Abbeville Road, SW4 9JW

 This cosy spot just south of Clapham Common has all manner of nooks and crannies so you can squeeze together to make the most of your fellow diners' bodily warmth as you eat.
 Or, you can sit next to or near the fire in the back section of the dining area.
-Lunch is strong here - doesn't a cheese toastie with chips or the pumpkin, feta and pine nut pithivier, spiced tomato sauce sound like it would do you the world of good?
+Lunch is strong here - doesn't mushrooms in garlic sauce with a fried egg on toast sound like it would do you the world of good?

 White Horse, Parson's Green